Beatle's ex-wife says Piers Morgan heard hacked call

 Giving evidence in December, Morgan, who bragged about hearing the message in a newspaper column in 2006, refused to say who had played him the recorded message of the call, saying he was protecting a source.

-Morgan also edited the now defunct News of the World tabloid at the center of the hacking scandal from 1994 to 1995, though his tenure was before the practice became rife.
-He has boasted that he knew about phone-hacking well before the scandal broke, but subsequently said he was referring to rumors.
+Morgan also edited the now defunct News of the World tabloid at the centre of the hacking scandal from 1994 to 1995, though his tenure was before the practice became rife.
+He has boasted that he knew about phone-hacking well before the scandal broke, but subsequently said he was referring to rumours.

 Morgan has written in his diaries about a "little trick" for eavesdropping on voicemails that he heard of as early as 2001.